thradams/cake/ownership.md

 ## Concepts

-### Nullable types
+### Nullable pointers

-Nullable types are part of the safety strategy to ensure that we don't dereference a null pointer.
+Nullable pointers are part of the safety strategy to ensure that we don't dereference a null pointer.
 For this task, a new qualifier \_Opt has been created.
 A pointer qualified with \_Opt is called nullable pointer.
 Pointers without \_Opt qualifier are not nullable.